OHIF/Viewers/.github/pull_request_template.md

 ⚠️⚠️ Please note the letter casing in the provided examples (upper or lower). ⚠️⚠️ -->

-- [] My Pull Request title above is meaningful and follows semantic-release format and guidelines.
+- [] My Pull Request title is accurate and follows the semantic-release format and guidelines.

 #### Code